 Benefits Plans - Retirement Savings Plans: Temporary Hourly Employees

 Temporary hourly employees may contribute to a 403(b) Supplemental Retirement Account (SRA) with TIAA-CREF or Fidelity at any time.
 You contribute a fixed dollar amount with each paycheck; there is no university matching contribution.
-Contributions and earnings are tax-deferred, meaning you do not pay state or federal taxes until you take a distribution from the account.
+You may choose to contribute as traditional tax-deferred, Roth after-tax, or any combination of both.

 When do I enroll?

-You may open an SRA with TIAA-CREF and/or Fidelity Investments at any time to save for retirement.
+You may open a 403(b) SRA with TIAA-CREF and/or Fidelity Investments at any time to save for retirement.
 You may also increase, decrease, or cancel your contribution at any time.

 How much can I contribute?